Wizzard72/domoticz-mirobot-plugin/README.md

 This plugin uses the [Python-miio](https://github.com/rytilahti/python-miio) library.

 This plugin only works with the following container: https://github.com/Wizzard72/mirobot-miio-server.
-Create container before this guide.
+Create container before following this guide.

 Tested on a Raspberry Pi 4.